lebedajaromir/gitlab-builder/README.md

 # gitlab-builder

-Just docker file based on Alpine and docker/composer image with added curl for deploying to gitlab.
+Just simple docker image based on Alpine and docker/composer image with added curl for deploying to gitlab.